-The quiff is surprisingly versatile.
-A good barber can tweak the cut to suit the wearer’s age, professional environment, or personal aesthetic.
-The pompadour can be cut with a fade, full side length, an undercut, long on top, short on top, with texture or without.
+The quiff is surprisingly versatile, and a good barber can tweak the cut to suit the wearer’s age, professional environment, or personal aesthetic.
+For example, it can be cut with a fade, full length hair on the sides of the head, an undercut, long hair on top with short back and sides, with texture or without.
+You get the idea.

 You’ve got a zillion options and if your barber has any imagination (he should, it’s what pays for his beer) then he’ll have something up his sleeve to suit your noggin.